 net/netfilter/xt_osf.c in the Linux kernel through 4.14.4 does not require the CAP_NET_ADMIN capability for add_callback and remove_callback operations, which allows local users to bypass intended access restrictions because the xt_osf_fingers data structure is shared across all net namespaces.

-More than 100 security flaws are known and .
+More than 100 security flaws are known and 14 have been made public.
 To this date, MiR has not facilitated any software update to us directly, nor via their distributors (though we asked repeatedly).
 Provided the results above and our interaction with the upstream vendor, we highly doubt that upcoming software patches will mitigate the core security issues and highly encourage end-users to seek for alternative solutions.

 From Alias Robotics, we will continue insisting on receiving latest updates and plan to react based on the manufacturer’s response to the current insecurity landscape while request to enforce European laws.
 We are aware that MiR seems to have updated a few of their user manuals, however, as we informed the manufacturer in past interactions, these changes do not ensure safety or security, and heavily rely on user’s actions pushing aside the responsibility.